 It’s my favorite because I’ve already read a lot of chapters from this book a year ago when I was in college doing my Computer Science degree.
-I always thought about software developers as nerds who are having very little social skills.
+I always thought about software developers as nerds who are having very few social skills.

 Software developers can follow this guy as a great role model.
 Almost all of us are very good at technical skills.
-But most people find it difficult to do essential non-technical skills such as negotiation, building relationships, maintaining a healthy lifestyle, etc. John calls these essential skills as ‘Soft Skills’.
+But most people find it difficult to do essential non-technical skills such as negotiation, building relationships, maintaining a healthy lifestyle, etc. John calls these essential skills ‘Soft Skills’.

 All the nerdy programmers think that it is the technical skills that matter the most.
 But it’s not.
 Yes, technical skills are pretty important, but soft skills are much more important in your career and life.
 Software development means more than just writing code.

 You might be the best programmer in the world, but if nobody knows you, then what’s the point in having the technical skills?
-If you can’t use your skills to its maximum potential, it will be a waste.
+If you can’t use your skills to their maximum potential, it will be a waste.
 There are some important skills which you should know to get your name out there in the world.

 For example, I’m not the greatest programmer out there, but at least you know me as you’re reading this review.
 There are a ton of great programmers, but nobody knows most of them.

 John Sonmez tries to address all the areas in life, like health, fitness, spirituality, career, marketing, etc. This book will help you to improve all the areas in your life as a software developer.
 As the title of the book suggests, it’s a life manual for software developers.

 If you’ve read my blog before, you might know that I’m a huge fan of John Sonmez.
 I look up to him as a role model.
 His YouTube videos are entertaining and informative, and I regularly watch them.